Michelle Andrade, Pharm.D.

 Cheryl Durand, PharmD graduated from Northeastern University in 2002.
 Since graduation Cheryl has been a hospital clinical pharmacist.
 Currently she works full time at MCPHS University as an Associate Professor of Pharmacy Practice with a focus in Infectious Disease and Pharmacy Advocacy and Leadership.
 At MCPHS she is a preceptor for Institutional APPE students.
 At Elliot, she precepts residents in the longitudinal teaching elective rotation.
 Additionally she works for Elliot Hospital as a per diem pharmacist.
 She currently serves as on the NH Board of Pharmacy Continuing Education Advisory Council and has been a board member of the New Hampshire Pharmacists Association since 2005, she is currently the Vice President of the association.
 Cheryl is also a recipient of the Trustees Award for Teaching Excellence at MCPHS University.

-Donna Farrar, Pharm.
-D., is a Clinical Staff Pharmacist at the Elliot Hospital.
-She currently staffs in the Intensive Care Unit, Emergency Department, Post Surgical and Medical Surgical floors She precepts the Nutrition Rotation in the PGY1 residency program.
+Donna Farrar, is a Clinical Staff Pharmacist at the Elliot Hospital.
+She currently staffs in the Emergency Department, Post-Surgical and Medical Surgical floors, Pediatrics, Neonatal Intensive Care and Pediatric Intensive Care.
+Dr. Farrar serves as preceptor for the Nutrition Rotation in the PGY1 residency program.

 Dr. Farrar graduated from Massachusetts College of Pharmacy- Boston in 2005.
-She also serves as an instructor for APPE students from MCPHS, University of Connecticut, and Northeastern University.
+She was appointed by Northeastern University as an Adjunct Professor.
 Along with Nutrition, Dr. Farrar's areas of interest include: pediatrics and the antimicrobial stewardship program.
+She is a member of The American Society of Parenteral and Enteral Nutrition.

 Katie Fitzgerald is a Clinical Pharmacist at Elliot Hospital.
 Katie currently staffs in the Pediatric unit, Pediatric ICU, Neonatal ICU, Cardiac ICU, Medical Surgical floors, and the Emergency Department.
 She is actively involved in the Medication Safety Committee, the Code Blue Committee, and is a member of the American Society of Health-System Pharmacists.
 She precepts residents during the orientation phase of the residency.

 Katie earned her BS in 1991 from Northeastern University.
-She has 19 years experience as a hospital pharmacist and has precepted students from Massachusetts College of Pharmacy, University of Connecticut and University of Rhode Island.
+She has 20 years’ experience as a hospital pharmacist, is a Board Certified Pharmacotherapy Specialist, and has precepted students from Massachusetts College of Pharmacy, University of Connecticut and University of Rhode Island.
 Her current areas of interest include: pediatrics and medication safety.

 Joe Robert Glew MS, RPh